impclaw/herobot/README.md

 	pip install pyscreenshot pytesseract numpy pyuserinput
 	git clone https://github.com/flandree/herobot.git
 	cd herobot

-	(make sure whole clicker heroes windows is open in a web browser) ./herobot.py
+Make sure the whole clicker heroes window is open in a web browser, then enter:

+	./herobot.py

 Pictures borrowed from reddit user vorksholk.
 I will update the bot as I progress through and explore the game.
 Right now it works best for 100-1000HS farming, but with some tweaking it can work for other gameplay styles.